arangodb/docs/3.4/tutorials-kubernetes-dc2-dc.md

 clusters running in Kubernetes.

 {% hint 'info' %}
-This feature is only available in the
-[**Enterprise Edition**](https://www.arangodb.com/why-arangodb/arangodb-enterprise/){:target="_blank"},
-also available as [**managed service**](https://www.arangodb.com/managed-service/){:target="_blank"}.
+Datacenter to datacenter replication is only available in the [**Enterprise Edition**](https://www.arangodb.com/why-arangodb/arangodb-enterprise/){:target="_blank"}, also available as [**managed service**](https://www.arangodb.com/managed-service/){:target="_blank"}.
 {% endhint %}